 - Can only be installed on other TV brands by sideloading

 There are dozens of web browser apps for your smart TV available for free.
-While surfing the web through a smart TV may not deliver the same seamless experience as a computer, there’s no denying that you’ll get a better screen quality and with a generous display.
+While surfing the web through a smart TV may not deliver the same seamless experience as a computer, there’s no denying that you’ll get a better screen quality and a generous display.